tobiaslim/Charitree-Server/routes/README.md

   10. Get current Campaign Manager Detail
   11. Get all Campaigns
   12. Get all donations of a user by the current session
+  13. Get donation by donation id
-  13. Create Address for user
+  14. Create Address for user
+  15. Get addresses for a by the current session

 ## Preamble